gingerphoenix10/Nya-quest/README.md

 ## Build instructions

 ### Prerequisites
-1. Install ninja, cmake and android ndk (version 24 or higher)
+1. Install ninja, cmake and [android ndk](https://developer.android.com/ndk/downloads) (version 27 or higher)
-2. Create a file called `ndkpath.txt` in the project root and paste the path to ndk folder
+2. Create a file called `ndkpath.txt` in the project root and paste the path to ndk folder or add ANDROID_NDK_HOME environment variable
-3. install [qpm-rust](https://github.com/Lauriethefish/quest-mod-template) and add it to PATH
+3. install [qpm](https://github.com/QuestPackageManager/QPM.CLI) and add it to PATH
-4. Install dependencies using `qpm-rust restore`
+4. Install dependencies using `qpm restore`
-5. Generate a mod.json using a command `qpm-rust qmod build` (it is needed to build a mod)
+5. Generate a mod.json using a command `qpm qmod build` (it is needed to build a mod)

 ### Building
 ```ps1